lukemunsch/professional-portfolio/README.md

 I broke the page into halves; education and work experience on the left and blocks with skills below it on the right.

 For the education and work experience, they are in their own blocks, back on different colours with bullet points on the left hand side of the block - giving it the appearance of a timeline.

 The knowledge and education section explains what I have used and what I have knowledge of, both front-end and back-end languages.

+I have also created a stack of language sliders to show the sort of levels I think my knowledge is.

 ![Knowledge adn Education](media/READMEImages/knowledge-education-ss.png)